2026 Endorsements | CFE PAC

 Justin Early is running for Congress in Texas’ 31st District.
 Early is seeking to unseat Republican incumbent, John Carter, who won in 2024 with 64% of the vote.
 After graduating from high school, Early chose to serve his country and enlist in the United States Army.
 In the military Early worked with computer security and today has a successful career in cybersecurity.
 He will be a champion for security, liberty, and opportunity in Congress.
 Early has been a part of several churches though out his life.
 His faith rests in humanity — “in our ability to overcome challenges by working together.”
 He is an ally of our community.

 Milah Flories is running for Congress in Texas’ 17th District.
-She has one opponent in the Democratic primary on March 3.
+She has two opponents in the Democratic primary on March 3.
 The Republican incumbent, Pete Sessions, won re-election in 2024 with 66% of the vote.
 As a military spouse for 22 years, Flores served many roles to support the armed services.
 These experiences taught her discipline, humility, and the power of steady leadership.
 She now works in a nonprofit to help veterans with housing issues.
 In Congress, Flores will protect working families, strengthen programs that help parents get ahead, and make sure every child has food on the table and a fair chance to succeed.
 She is an agnostic.

 Vikki Goodwin is running for Texas Lt.
 Governor.
-She is currently the only Democratic candidate in this race.
+She has two opponents in the Democratic primary on March 3.
 The Republican incumbent, Dan Patrick, won re-election to this seat in 2022 with 53.8% of the vote.
 Goodwin is currently a member of the Texas House of Representatives (District 47).
 We endorsed her for her current office and are thrilled she is running statewide to return sanity to Texas government and focus on real issues, not distractions.
 Goodwin is a Lutheran and an ally of our community.

 Evan Hunt is running for Congress in Texas’ 3rd District.
 He is unopposed in the Democratic primary on March 3.
 The Republican incumbent, Keith Self, won re-election in 2024 with 63% of the vote.
 Hunt is a decorated 20-year veteran and combat aviator, a community and business leader, and a family man.
 He is running for Congress to take our country back from extremist agendas and restore the intent of America’s Founding Fathers for constitutional integrity, the rule of law, and a government that works for all.
 Hunt was raised in a mixed faith family and is an ally of our community.